raph941/weatherApp-challenge/README.md

 https://www.loom.com/share/f407881aab764dea92bbf73d30662979

-Introduce your projects by taking a screenshot, video recordings or a gif.
-Try to tell us about the solution you built by answering the following:

-- Where can I see your demo?
-- What was your experience building it.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->